shubhamagarwal92/shubhamagarwal92.github.io/timeline.md

 Refer the timeline above for graphic visualization!

-#### UK (2017-Present)
+#### UK (2017-2020)
-I am a PhD student at the <a href="https://sites.google.com/site/hwinteractionlab/">Interaction Lab </a>, Heriot Watt University, Edinburgh, UK.
-My PhD is funded by the Canadian startup Adeptmind Inc.
+I was a PhD student at the <a href="https://sites.google.com/site/hwinteractionlab/">Interaction Lab </a>, Edinburgh, UK.
+My PhD was funded by the Canadian startup Adeptmind Inc.

 #### US (Summers 2019)
 I spent nice summers'19 in beautiful California at Adobe Research, San Jose, CA